Varisu: Casting

 The story for the film was written keeping Mahesh Babu in mind and when the actor could not sign up for the film, the makers approached Allu Arjun, Prabhas and Ram Charan before finalising Vijay.
 In October 2021, Prakash Raj was reported to play a key role in the film, collaborating with Vijay after over a decade since Villu (2009).
 On 5 April 2022, the birthday of Rashmika Mandanna, it was announced that she would be the lead actress.
 It is her second Tamil film after Sulthan (2021).
 The makers initially wanted Pooja Hegde as the lead actress, but ultimately desisted since she was doing consecutive films with stars; Hegde had previously starred with Vijay in Beast (2022).
 R. Sarathkumar joined the cast the day after Mandanna's announcement.

-On 26 April 2022, Shaam confirmed being a part of the film, and the following week, Yogi Babu also confirmed his presence in the film.
+On 26 April 2022, Shaam confirmed being a part of the film, collaborating with Vijay after Kushi (2000), in which film he acted in a minor role, and the following week, Yogi Babu also confirmed his presence in the film.
 Five days later, the production house confirmed Prabhu and Jayasudha as part of the cast, and two days later, Telugu actor Srikanth, Sangeetha Krish and Samyuktha Shanmughanathan.
-In early June, a photograph of Khushbu on the sets was leaked.
+In early June, a photograph of Khushbu Sundar on the sets was leaked.
 Though she initially denied being part of the cast, her presence was confirmed on 26 October.
-According to Vijay, her role is minor.
+According to Vijay, her role was minor.
 Khushbu's scenes were excluded from the theatrical cut due to length issues.
 On 23 August, Ganesh Venkatraman confirmed his presence in the film.
 In September, Sriman was confirmed to be a part of the film.
-At the film's audio launch on 24 December, Vijay announced that S. J. Suryah would play a minor role, which he accepted for Vijay's sake.
+At the film's audio launch on 24 December, Vijay announced that S. J. Suryah would play a minor role.